glwu/WinT-Messenger/Readme.md

 		sudo cp wint-messenger.svg /usr/share/pixmaps/wint-messenger.svg
 		sudo cp wint-messenger.desktop /usr/share/applications/wint-messenger.desktop

-**Note:** We will configure the project to create an insallation script for the next commit during the following week.
+**Note:** We will configure the project to create an installation script for the next commit during the following week.

 That's all!
 To run WinT Messenger, you can type "wint-messenger" (without quotes) in Terminal.
 You can also run WinT Messenger from your application menu (Gnome) or Dash (Unity).